 Instructors and Coordinators: The course was facilitated by ELTI's Neotropical Training Program Staff: Jacob Slusser (Panama Coordinator) and Saskia Santamaría (Program Associate).
 Saskia introduced the course objectives to the participants, as well as ELTI's Leadership Program at the end of the course.
 Jacob delivered introductory lectures and field demonstrations on the concepts of ecosystem services, forest ecology, restoration strategies, native tree species propagation and nursery establishment and implementing agroforestry systems.
 Jorge Gutiérrez (ELTI consultant) along with APASPE members Odielca Solís and Dolores Solís facilitated model farms visits, explaining in detail the variety of restoration strategies and sustainable systems established.
 In addition, course collaborator José Vargas (The Peregrine Fund Panama Country Coordinator) assisted with logistics and group exercises.
-Finally, Eli Wittum, Multi-Media Specialist and Peace Corps Response Volunteer, documented the event via photography and video.
+Finally, Eli Wittum, Multi-Media Specialist and Peace Corps Response Volunteer, provided a brief training on the use of smart phone cameras as well as documented the event via photography and video.

-Participants: The course was offered to an extensionist from Panama's Ministry of Environment (MiAmbiente) and Emberá and Wounaan indigenous community leaders from the Darién Province and adjacent Wargandi and Embera-Wounaan indigenous territories who will be implementing forest restoration, agroforestry and sustainable livestock production as part of a recent project they were awarded.
+Participants: The course was offered to an extensionist from Panama's Ministry of Environment (MiAmbiente) and Emberá and Wounaan indigenous community leaders from the Darién Province and adjacent Emberá-Wounaan indigenous territories who will be implementing forest restoration, agroforestry and sustainable livestock production as part of a recent project they were awarded.